sillyash/S103/README.md

 		pacman-key --init
 		pacman-key --populate archlinuxarm

-- Update and install packages
+- Update and install packages for the system

-		sudo pacman -Syu
+		pacman -Syu

 ### Some packages to install

 - LXDE & Xserver (GUI)

-		sudo pacman -S xorg xinit lxde
+		pacman -S xorg xinit lxde

-- MariaDB
+- MariaDB server

-  		sudo pacman -S mariadb
+  		pacman -S mariadb-server

-- Bat (A better version of cat)

-  		sudo pacman -Syu bat

 ## Problems

-**Xserver did not work on the installation, and we didn't find any documebtation concerning our error. "startx" returned an error exit status.
-So... we gave up on Arch and flashed the SD card with RaspberryPi OS (64 bits)....**
+**Xserver did not work on the installation, and we didn't find any documebtation concerning our error. "startx" returned an error exit status.**

+**We wanted to have a GUI for our system, so we gave up on Arch ARM and restarted from scratch with Raspberry OS...**

 ## Raspberry Pi OS installation